 Author’s Note

-I think it is ridiculous that the building code in Canada deems buildings like this to be unsafe.
-It is also saddening to see the hostility with which small apartment buildings have been actively discouraged in this country, especially through municipal zoning policies directly at odds with provincial growth and federal immigration targets.
-Since moving to Canada I’ve witnessed the North American preference for detached houses and private backyards, but also experienced perversions of the opposite in the downtowns of Toronto and Vancouver.
-Studying in Montreal, a city of winding stairs and triplexes, I see an alternative to the suburban predicament across Canada.
-Today there is a housing crisis, a supply problem worsened by the missing middle of housing options - the range of housing types suited for the people that fall between the polarized real estate market of condos for urban professionals and detached houses for nuclear families.
-The code requirement for a second egress in any building above two storeys, regardless of the number of dwelling units, travel distance or additional fire safety measures like sprinklering, makes it all the more challenging to build this missing middle.
+I think it is ridiculous that the building code in Canada deems designs like this to be unsafe.
+It is also saddening to see the hostility with which small apartment buildings have been actively discouraged across the country - especially through municipal zoning by-laws in conflict with provincial growth plans and federal immigration policy.
+I’ve witnessed the North American preference for houses and homeownership, but also experienced perversions of the opposite in the downtowns of Toronto and Vancouver.
+However, studying in Montreal (a city of winding stairs and triplexes) reveals an alternative to the suburban predicament.

-Of the thirty international jurisdictions reviewed for their maximum allowable building height with a single exit stair, Canada is the most restrictive country.
-A rule that made a lot of sense when it was established in 1941 remains unquestioned in each revision to the building code since.
-It’s time to change that.
+Of more than 30 international jurisdictions reviewed for the maximum building height with a single exit stair, Canada is one of the most restrictive countries.
+A rule that made a lot of sense when it was established in 1941 has not been revisited since, and it’s time to change that.